TamasKn/msfs-checklists/docs/EXCLUSIVE_FLIGHT_FEATURE.md

 3. 30% chance triggers Exclusive Flight modal (or 100% if force flag is enabled)
 4. Modal displays:
    - Reward bonus percentage (30-60%)
-   - Departure and destination airports
+   - Departure and destination airports with names and country codes
    - Distance and estimated duration
    - Aircraft selection (if multiple leased)
 5. User can either: